-Patrick Ruthven (c.1572?-1651) was born sometime between the 1570s and 1580s to William Ruthven of Ballindean and his wife Katherine Stewart.
+Lord General Patrick Ruthven (c.1572?-1651) was born sometime between the 1570s and 1580s to William Ruthven, 2nd of Ballindean and his wife Katherine Stewart, a daughter of John Stewart of Innermeath.
 While the exact date of Ruthven’s birth is not known, there are two sources which suggest different years.
 The first is a 1623 painting of Ruthven in Skokloster Castle, Sweden, which includes the text, ‘Natus A- 1586’.
 The second, which seems to be an estimate of age, comes from a printed newsbook from 1631 which discusses the Scottish general who became governor of Ulm in his sixties.
 This would suggest a date of birth in 1572.
 Little is known of his childhood, which would have been spent at Ballindean between the Sidlaw Hills and the Carse of Gowrie.

 In 1621 Ruthven raised the Skaraborg regiment and Riga hosted his regiment that year and the following year he became the colonel for the Smaland/Kalmar regiment (in which capacity he also acted for a Kronoberg regiment) which rank he held until 1629.
 In 1623 there was a rumour of a Polish landing in Sweden and both Ruthven and Lars Kagg were selected to command at Kalmar, to the extent that if the city could not be defended, they should torch it and barricade themselves in the castle.

-Ruthven was created Count of Kirchberg, in Germany in April 1632 and made Governor of Ulm the same year.
-Recruitment remained a major part of Ruthven's duties and in February 1632 Chancellor Oxenstierna exhorted the mayor and council of Ulm to lend Ruthven funds to recruit.
+True or otherwise, Ruthven was created Count of Kirchberg, in Germany in April 1632 and made Governor of Ulm the same year.
+Recruitment remained a major part of Ruthven's duties and, in February 1632, Chancellor Oxenstierna exhorted the mayor and council of Ulm to lend Ruthven funds to recruit.
 Similarly in May he requested that Ruthven assist Major General Schaffalitzky and colonels Chanowsky and Wildeisen to muster their regiments.
-In September that year, Ruthven's regiment are said to have killed 300 Imperialists under Monte-Cuculi (Ernesto Earl of Montecuccoli de Montecerioand) taken 150 more prisoners in a skirmish with Bavarian forces near Kempten.
-He also became sergeant-major-general around October 1632 under Count Palatine Christian of Birkenfeld and moved his quarters to Augsburg, his force totalling some 7000 men.
+In September that year, Ruthven's regiment are said to have killed 300 Imperialists under Monte-Cuculi (Ernesto Earl of Montecuccoli de Montecerioand) and taken 150 more prisoners in a skirmish with Bavarian forces near Kempten.
+He also became sergeant-major-general around October 1632, serving under Count Palatine Christian of Birkenfeld.
+Under this leadership, Ruthven moved his quarters to Augsburg, his force totalling some 7000 men.

-On 19 February 1633 near Ulm he seriously injured the Swedish colonel, Sperreuter, in a duel.
+On 19 February 1633, near Ulm, Ruthven seriously injured the Swedish colonel, Sperreuter, in a duel.
 His military actions after this date were recorded in detail by The Swedish Intelligencer.
 For example, that year, Ruthven crossed the Danube and ‘fell upon some Bavarian horse, near unto Erbach.’
 He defeated six companies and took the General Master of the Provision as a prisoner.
 He also captured a ‘catalogue of all the cities, towns and villages of the whole Dukedom of Wurtemberg, parted among the Imperialists, where every officer should have his quarter, and the contribution every place should afford.’

 In 1633 he obtained the duchy of Kirchberg in Franconia.
-Ruthven undertook a recruitment mission on behalf of Axel Oxenstierna to London and the Hague in 1634 and he passed through Frankfurt am main.
-On his return he was made lieutenant-general in Baner's army in Thuringen in 1635 and served as the commanding officer of all the Swedish troops in Altmark.
-According to some sources Patrick was offered command of the Westphalian army, but did not take it.
-However, despite his promotions, Ruthven wished to leave Swedish service, first mentioned in 1634.
+Ruthven undertook a recruitment mission on behalf of Axel Oxenstierna to London and the Hague in 1634 and he passed through Frankfurt am Main.
+On his return to active service, Ruthven was made lieutenant-general in Baner's army in Thuringen (in 1635) and served as the commanding officer of all the Swedish troops in Altmark.
+According to some sources Patrick was offered command of the Army of Westphalia, but did not take it.
+Cross-referencing with Alexander Leslie [SSNE 1] suggests this was not the case and may have influenced Ruthven's decision to quit service.
+However, Ruthven had already intimated that he wished to leave Swedish service in 1634.

 In April 1635 Ruthven was in Paris where he met with King Louis XIII and Cardinal Richelieu, who Ruthven said had both tried to persuade him to enter French service.
 In a letter to Lord Ogilvy, Ruthven stated that the king said he would not deny him anything he wanted that France could afford.
 France declared war on Spain a month later, but Ruthven continued in Swedish service.
 His troops were instrumental to the victory at Doemitz in October 1635: The Saxonian lieutenant-general Baudissin besieged Doemitz [Mecklenburg], but the Swedish commander Iltzwitzky [Jeßwitzky] set fire to the town to defend himself.
 Johan Banér sent Ruthven with 4,000 horsemen and 800 musketeers to attack the Saxonian troops, while Iltzwitzky sallied forth from the town.
 One half of the Saxons were killed, the others captured and enrolled into the Swedish army.
 A tactical error during the battle at Petersberg, Halle in March 1636, perhaps helped to firm Ruthven's decision to leave Swedish service.
 Baner made reference to it, and in April Ruthven authorised the selling off of his Swedish property through the Stuart agent in Hamburg.
 Ruthven officially left Swedish service on 27 June 1637.